mmatyas/supermariowar/README.md

 ./Binaries/Release/smw ../data
 ```

-Currently, the following valid build targets are defined for `make`:
+The main build targets for `make` are:

 - smw
 - smw-leveleditor
 - smw-worldeditor
 - smw-server

-If you prefer to work within an IDE (CodeBlocks, Eclipse, ...), you can also generate project files using CMake.
-You can find more information in *Build configuration*.
+If you prefer to work within an IDE (CodeBlocks, Eclipse, ...), you can also generate project files for it using CMake.
+You can find more information in [Build configuration](#build-configuration).

-To create installable packages, simply run `make packages`.
+To create installable packages, simply run `make package`.
 This will create TGZ, DEB and RPM archives.

 ### Windows